About UsGet to know us a little bit better.

 Molly and her husband live in Marietta, Georgia and have 3 sons, 2 of whom will be traveling with Go Be Love on the Catalyst Uganda trip in 2020!

 Donnie Manis, Board Member

 He spent 35 years as a volunteer leader with YoungLife, sharing the good news with teenagers through his life and through the message.

 His family had a huge role in his commitment to reach out to the children in Africa, as he made his first trip at the urging of his 18-year-old niece in 2010.
 As he, his niece, and 28 other Go Be Love International (then Visiting Orphans) team members loved the children in Ethiopia, he knew he would never be the same.

 Since then, Donnie has carried the children of Addis Ababa in his heart daily.
 He is excited about God’s call to go back each year and love them, share Jesus with them, and be an encouragement to those who are called to minister there year round.
 It is his prayer that God would use him not only to make a difference in the lives of children on the other side of the world, but also to encourage his fellow American believers to find ways to reach out to the children of the world.

-Donnie joined the Board of Directors in September of 2015 and stepped into the Treasurer role in January 2018.
+Donnie joined the Board of Directors in September of 2015.

 Gorden Fleming, Board Member